gigabytedevelopers/CometOTP/README.md

 ## Contribute:

- * **Translation**: If you want to help translate CometOTP into your language head over to the [Crowdin project](http://gigabytedevelopers.oneskyapp.com/collaboration/project/296138).
+ * **Translation**: If you want to help translate CometOTP into your language head over to the [Translation Page](http://gigabytedevelopers.oneskyapp.com/collaboration/project/296138).
  * **Bug reports and feature requests**: You can report bugs and request features in the [Issue tracker](https://github.com/gigabytedevelopers/CometOTP/issues) on GitHub.

 #### Contributors: